samfitgen/trgen/docs/Road-Rolling_Road_Race-Low_Volume.md

 >
 > Set 4 consists of 18-second On-segments at 140% FTP.
 >
-> All recoveries between sets are a little over 2 minutes long.
+> All recoveries between sets are 3 minutes long.

 ### Friday